wonducces8/wonducces.github.io/README.md

-# Forest Trail Scouts site
+# Troop 1941 (Boy Scouts of America)
 A troop-branded site for Troop 1941 with an Express backend so content and form submissions aren’t just static files.
-The page includes a hero banner, activities overview, photo gallery with modal viewer, embedded Google Calendar, and a contact form that persists messages to disk.
+The page includes a hero banner, activities overview, Google Slides embed for highlights, an embedded Google Calendar, and a contact form that persists messages to disk.

 ## Run the live site locally
 1) Install dependencies: `npm install`